Mutoy-choi/Tryondiffusion/README.md

 ### Run the Example Training code

 ```
-python one_shot_test.py
+python one_shot_test_ParallelUnet.py
 ```

-This file allows you to know if the model is working well or not using example data
+This file allows you to know if the model is working well or not using example data for ParallelUnet(From 128x128 to 256*256)

 ## Further upload
 * imply super resolution dataset and dataloader